malloydata/malloydata.github.io/src/documentation/language/sql_blocks.md

 }%
 -- END MALLOY QUERY
 """
 }
 ```

 > _We have referred to this feature the ["Turducken"](https://en.wikipedia.org/wiki/Turducken) because you then take the SQL block and wrap it in an SQL source.
-It isn't the perfect name for infinte nesting, but it is amusing_
+It isn't the perfect name for infinte nesting, but it is amusing..._